Janction-R-D/janction-website/src/pages/Genesis/Help/Janction-help.md

 - **Recharge status** :

-After the recharge is completed, the system will confirm the recharge transaction through blockchain and recharge JCT points to the user's account.
+After the recharge is completed, the system will confirm the recharge transaction through blockchain and recharge veJCT points to the user's account.

 - **Recharge Confirmation** :

-After the recharge is completed, the user will receive a confirmation message, and the JCT points will be immediately added to the wallet balance.
+After the recharge is completed, the user will receive a confirmation message, and the veJCT points will be immediately added to the wallet balance.

 #### **6.7 Recharge Timeliness Reminder**